mpetersen/photocopy/src/main/docs/README.md

 # ${project.name}

+${project.name} is an application that helps you with your photography workflow.
+It copies photos from your SD card and renames them on the fly.

+My usual workflow was that I imported photos directly in Adobe Lightroom (Classic), then renamed photos by their capture date.
+Now I switched to Lightroom Desktop, which does not have a rename feature.
+I can still rename photos, when they are synched with Lightroom Classic, but I want to skip that step. ${project.name} helps me with that.
+It renames the photos, copies them to my hard drive and also ejects the SD card after copy.

 ## Usage

 ${project.name} can be used either as a command line application or as a macOS application in the menubar.